NoahElliott2046/Declaration_of_Independence_of_A_Chinese/README.md

 ### Announcement

-Based on the facts above, I, from today, take back all the rights and privileges which I had somehow given to the government of People's Republic China for conducting the power as governor.
-They are no longer authorized to act as representative of me in any aspect, no matter politically or privately, mentally or physically, geographically or historically.
+Based on the facts above, I, from today, take back all the rights and privileges which I had somehow given to the government of People's Republic China for conducting the power as our governor.
+They are no longer authorized to act as the representative of me in any aspect, no matter politically or privately, mentally or physically, geographically or historically.

-From today, I terminate all political connections and relationships with the government of People's Republic China and Chinese Communist Party.
+From today, I terminate all the connections and relationships with the government of People's Republic China, which is actually controled by Chinese Communist Party.
 I do not admit that their power serves public and their law serves justice.
-Nor do I have any obligation to pay them tax, insurance or any other outrageous charges which only aims to support their dictatorship and conduct national crimes.
+Nor do I have any obligation to pay them tax or any other outrageous charges which only aim to conduct national crimes.

+From today, I will not suffer a coward life under the manipulation of Chinese Communist Party.

-From today, I am no longer a slave being manipulated by this evil Communist regime.
+From today, I am no logner a slave, but a human with natural rights and dignity.

 From today, I go free.